 The existing 2025 General Plan anticipated a population capacity of approximately 790,000 within the City’s SOI by the year 2025 whereas more recent estimates anticipate a population of 771,000 by the year 2035.
 The projected population would be accommodated within the city’s current SOI of 160 square miles, of which approximately 110 are currently within the city limits.
 In short, the proposed General Plan would constrain outward geographic expansion of urban development by increasing the efficiency and intensity of urban land uses within the existing SOI.
 1

 How does the City plan on accommodating growth?

 The General Plan proposes measures and strategies to accommodate the projected population, together with the development of related commercial, industrial, and public facility uses necessary to serve this population.
-The proposed General Plan also includes strategies to intensify and coordinate land uses and transportation policies along the City’s principle corridors, such as Shaw and Blackstone Avenues, and Ventura Ave. and E. Kings Canyon Road.
+The proposed General Plan also includes strategies to intensify and coordinate land uses and transportation policies along the City’s principle corridors, such as and Blackstone Avenue, and Ventura Ave. and E. Kings Canyon Road.

 The draft General Plan also includes, but is not limited to changes in nearly all of the community, Specific, and neighborhood Plans, and the Master Parks Plan (including Trails) in an effort to minimize outward growth.